sit-2021-int214/021-Worldwide-Blockbusters-2019-1977/README.md

 2. Explore the dataset from the original dataset
 3. Download Library and dataset
 4. Exploratory Data Analysis
-5. Transformation
+5. Data Transformation
 6. Cleaning Dataset
-7. Define a question
+7. Define a questions

 ### Tools